magicianjarden/file-converter/README.md

 Convert your files quickly and securely with our user-friendly web application.

 ## Overview
-The File Converter App is a simple and intuitive web application designed to help you convert files from one format to another with ease.
+FileCabinet is a simple and intuitive web application designed to help you convert files from one format to another with ease.
 Whether you need to change an image format or convert documents, our app provides a hassle-free solution without the need to install any software.

 ## Features
 - Easy Upload: Upload files directly from your device with a single click.